 Unique To/From School (R) – Claimable miles while transporting students to and from special school programs under Idaho Reading Indicator (IRI) and other eligible programs.

-Shuttle Trips (R) – Claimable miles while transporting students between district or charter school owned or exclusively leased facilities (those owned/exclusively leased by other districts/charter schools) on regularly recurring days for the purposed of regular school attendance during regular school days and hours.
+Shuttle Trips (R) – Claimable miles while transporting students on regularly recurring days for educational programs during regular school days and hours.

 Summer Programs (R) – Claimable miles while transporting students to and from school for IRI, Extended School Year (ESY), and summer migrant education programs (regular summer school miles for non-year-round schools are non-reimbursable).